cskelk789/Automated-ELK-Stack-Deployment/README.md

   host: "10.1.0.4:5601"
   ```

-   -Run the playbook using this command - `ansible-playbook filebeat-playbook.yml`
-    and navigate to Kibana > Logs : Add log data > System logs (DEB) > 5:Module Status >
+   - Run the playbook using this command - `ansible-playbook filebeat-playbook.yml` and navigate to Kibana > Logs : Add log data > System logs (DEB) > 5:Module Status >
     Check Incoming data on Kibana to check that the installation worked as expected.

     [Filebeat Module Kibana Dashboard](https://github.com/cskelk789/Automated-ELK-Stack-Deployment/blob/main/Images/Kibana%20Beats%20Related/Filebeat%20Syslogs%20Dashboard.png)

-- Configuring and Running the Metricbeat Playbook:
+#### Configuring and Running the Metricbeat Playbook:
-   -Copy the metricbeat-config.yml file to /etc/ansible/files.
+   - Copy the metricbeat-config.yml file to /etc/ansible/files.
-   -Update the metricbeat-config.yml file to include the ELK private IP in lines 62 and 96 as shown below:
+   - Update the metricbeat-config.yml file to include the ELK private IP in lines 62 and 96 as shown below:

    ```
    #============================== Kibana =====================================